-We can write implication symbolically as $\Rightarrow$ , read "implies."
-Now "P implies Q" becomes $P \Rightarrow Q$ .
-Claim 2.3 could now be re-written as an employee is female $\Rightarrow$ that employee makes less than 55,000.
+We can write implication symbolically as \Rightarrow , read "implies."
+Now "P implies Q" becomes $P \Rightarrow Q$.
+Claim 2.3 could now be re-written as an employee doesn't make less than $55,000 \Rightarrow$ that employee is not female.